mitch-b/course-in-a-box/modules/references/_posts/2000-01-01-introduction.markdown

 ![Picture of references]({{site.baseurl}}/img/reference.jpg)

 Image [CC-BY-SA](https://creativecommons.org/licenses/by/2.0/) by [bohman](https://www.flickr.com/photos/bohman/) on Flickr.

-This module contains a lot of resources mostly related to the technical side of create an online course.
-If you have any questions about this reference or any questions that are not addressed here, please ask us on [community.p2pu.org](http://community.p2pu.org/category/tech).

-<a class="btn btn-primary" target="_blank" href="http://community.p2pu.org/category/tech"><i class="fa fa-weixin"></i> Ask us stuff!</a>
+This module contains a lot of resources which supplement or are originating sources of much of the information in the course.
+I haven't figured out the right avenue for additional questions just yet, so please hang onto them.